chengchengcode/FAST-data-reduction/README.md

 # FAST-data-reduction
 Notes for Five-hundred-meter Aperture Spherical Radio Telescope data reduction.

+0, Some FAST observation tools:

+Visibility of FAST: FAST-obs-plan.ipynb

+Build ds9 region file with ra dec of beam 01: FAST-Beam-regionfile.ipynb

-1, Tracking mode.
+1, Obs by Tracking mode.

-I use the tracking mode for long time integration.
+I use the tracking mode for long time integration to the target smaller than one beam.

 2, On-Off mode.

 I use On-Off mode to observe some local galaxies larger than several beam size.

-3, Build ds9 region file with ra dec of beam 01.

-FAST-Beam-regionfile.ipynb
+During the On-Off to the target, I set

+3,

 Reference: